scalyr/scalyr-agent-2/docs/monitors/linux_process_metrics.md

 # Linux Process Metrics

-This agent module records CPU consumption, memory usage, and other metrics for a specified process.
-You can use this module to record resource usage for a web server, database, or other application.
+This agent monitor plugin records CPU consumption, memory usage, and other metrics for a specified process.
+You can use this plugin to record resource usage for a web server, database, or other application.

-@class=bg-warning docInfoPanel: An *agent module* is a component of the Scalyr Agent.
-To use a module, simply add it to the ``monitors`` section of the Scalyr Agent configuration file (``/etc/scalyr/agent.json``).
+@class=bg-warning docInfoPanel: An *agent monitor plugin* is a component of the Scalyr Agent.
+To use a plugin, simply add it to the ``monitors`` section of the Scalyr Agent configuration file (``/etc/scalyr/agent.json``).
-For more information, see [Agent Modules](/help/scalyr-agent#modules).
+For more information, see [Agent Plugins](/help/scalyr-agent#plugins).

 ## Sample Configuration

-Here is a simple configuration fragment showing use of the linux_process_metrics module.
+Here is a simple configuration fragment showing use of the linux_process_metrics plugin.
 This sample will record resource usage for any process whose command line contains a match for the regular expression ``java.*tomcat6``:

     monitors: [